 - My Account

 *The birth of Jesse Stahl in 1879 is celebrated on this date.
 He was a Black cowboy and rodeo star.

 From Tennessee, Stahl, an inductee into the Cowboy Hall of Fame in Oklahoma City, was a major saddle bronco rider.
-Although exceptionally talented, Stahl who had a brother Ambrose seldom placed higher than third at the major rodeos mainly because he was Black.
+Although exceptionally talented, Stahl, who had a brother, Ambrose, seldom placed higher than third at the major rodeos, mainly because he was Black.
 At one rodeo where he'd clearly bested his competitors, Stahl was awarded second place.
-Perhaps to mock the judges, he rode a second bronco while facing backward.
-A spectacular ride by black Stahl, on a previously un-ridden bucking horse called "Glass Eye," was one of the highlights of the show.
+Perhaps he rode a second bronco while facing backward to mock the judges.
+A spectacular ride by black Stahl on a previously un-ridden bucking horse called "Glass Eye" was one of the show's highlights.

 He repeated his triumph by riding another notorious bucker, "Tar Baby," backward with a suitcase in his hand.
-Stahl retired in 1929 and was probably the most famous Black cowboy of all time.
-Another Black cowboy, Ty Stokes, and Jesse Stahl rode a bucking horse seated back to back it was what was called "a suicide ride."
+Stahl retired in 1929 and was probably the most famous Black cowboy ever.
+Another black cowboy, Ty Stokes, and Jesse Stahl rode a bucking horse seated back to back; it was what was called "a suicide ride."
 The total attendance in 1912 was 4,000.

-Some rodeo enthusiasts consider Jesse Stahl the greatest of all bronco riders; neither is surprising when one considers that approximately five thousand black cowboys rode the cattle trails in the 19th century.
+Some rodeo enthusiasts consider Jesse Stahl the greatest of all bronco riders; neither is surprising considering that approximately five thousand black cowboys rode the cattle trails in the 19th century.